wireapp/wire-ios/wire-ios-sync-engine/WireSyncEngine.docc/MLS.md

 # MLS

-This document covers the MLS implemetation in WireSyncEngine.
+This document covers the MLS implementation in WireSyncEngine.
 For a more general overview of MLS, see the documentation in WireDataModel.

 ## Overview